zedlopez/ifm/Writing with Inform.md

 > phrase: {phs_purelyrandom} say "[purely at random]"
 >
-> This text substitution produces no text, and can be used only to end a "[one of]..." construction.
+> This text substitution produces no text, and can be used only to end a `"[one of]..."` construction.
 It indicates that the alternatives are chosen uniformly randomly.

 > phrase: {phs_thenpurelyrandom} say "[then purely at random]"
 >
-> This text substitution produces no text, and can be used only to end a "[one of]..." construction.
+> This text substitution produces no text, and can be used only to end a `"[one of]..."` construction.
 It indicates that the alternatives are chosen in sequence until all have been seen, but that after that they are chosen uniformly randomly.

 > phrase: {phs_random} say "[at random]"
 >
-> This text substitution produces no text, and can be used only to end a "[one of]..." construction.
-It indicates that the alternatives are chosen at random except that the same choice cannot come up twice running.
+> This text substitution produces no text, and can be used only to end a `"[one of]..."` construction.
+It indicates that the alternatives are chosen at random _except that the same choice cannot come up twice running_.
 This is useful to avoid the deadening effect of repeating the exact same message.
 Example:
 >
 >     "The light changes randomly again; now it's [one of]green[or]amber[or]red[at random]."
 >